umass-gis/workshops/content/georeferencing/tutorial.md

 ### 2. Flip the image
 {: .no_toc }

 The original version of the image is oriented sideways.
-To make it easier to georeference, open the image in an image viewing program (e.g. Windows = Photos, Mac = Preview), rotate the image, and save it.
+To make it easier to georeference, open the image in an image editing program, rotate the image, and save it.

+**Windows users**: Paint may work better than the default Photos app - although you can rotate images in Photos, the Georeferencer tool may still import the photo in the original sideways aspect.<br>
+**Mac users**: Preview should do the trick.

 ![Flipping the downloaded map so that north is oriented at the top](media/sideways.png "Flipping the map")